Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 What are the prerequisites and limitations?

-If you are looking to take advantage of the Windows Autopilot service, you must first consider the following and make sure you meet all of the prerequisites before enabling the service.
+If you want to take advantage of the Windows Autopilot service, you must first consider the following and ensure you meet all of the prerequisites before enabling the service.

 Licensing

-Windows Autopatch is available to organizations that have Windows10/11 Enterprise E3 or higher, AAD Premium, and Intune.
+Windows Autopatch is available to organizations with Windows 10/11 Enterprise E3 or higher, AAD Premium, and Intune.

 Azure Active Directory MUST be used as the primary authentication source either configured as Cloud Only or through Hybrid.